Hometown International: Merger

 On March 31, 2022, Hometown International announced that it would merge with Makamer, a bioplastics start-up based in Los Angeles.
 The merged company is called Makamer Holdings.
 Although Hometown's market cap was $109.2 million at the time of the merger, a CNBC reporter wrote that it "is not likely, at all, that the shareholders will receive the current value of the share price".
 Prior to the merger, the last two trading days for Hometown with any nonzero volume had been March 8, 2022, and December 31, 2021, each with a volume of 100 shares.

 Your Hometown Deli closed on June 19, 2022.
 Makamer Holdings sold its inventory on July 1 and sold the deli business on August 9, according to a regulatory filing.
 As of August 22, its phone number was not in service.

 Criminal charges

 On September 26, 2022, federal authorities announced 12 criminal charges against James Patten, Peter Coker Sr., and Peter Coker Jr., related to their work for Hometown International and another corporation, E-Waste Corp.
 The charges include conspiracy to commit securities fraud, securities fraud, and conspiracy to manipulate securities prices.
 Patten was also charged with wire fraud, money laundering, and securities manipulation.
 Patten and the elder Coker were arrested and appeared in a North Carolina court where they pleaded not guilty.
 The younger Coker was arrested in Thalang district, Phuket province, Thailand on January 11, 2023.

+James Patten pleaded guilty to securities fraud and conspiracy to commit securities fraud on December 20, 2023.
+The Cokers pleaded guilty on December 19, 2024, under an arrangement that binds both sides to argue for imprisonment for specific ranges of time: zero to two years for the elder Peter Coker, and 30 to 50 months for his son.
+The elder Coker was sentenced to six months in jail, six months of home confinement, a $500,000 fine, and up to $644,000 in restitution.
+His son was sentenced to 40 months in prison; including credit for time served in a Thai prison and an Essex County, New Jersey jail, he would be imprisoned for 12 months or less.
+The younger Coker renounced his U.S. citizenship in 2019 and is now a citizen of Saint Kitts and Nevis; he faces deportation after he serves his sentence.